dimmu311/Node-BLUE-text2sip/README.md

     `sudo apt-get install libttspico-utils sox`
 - install sipcmd
 **NOTE**
 **you have to use modified version from Woersty.
-He added some code to get the DTMF-Code entered at the phone. maybe you need to install some dependencies first. see the reedme.**
+He added some code to get the DTMF-Code entered at the phone. maybe you need to install some dependencies first. see the readme.**
 ```
 sudo git clone https://github.com/Woersty/sipcmd.git
 sudo cd sipcmd